-Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of Philosophy (Student Portal) or e-Mail to program Manager Sebastian Hempen (master(at)phil.uni-mannheim.de).
+Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of Philosophy (Student Portal) or e-Mail to program manager Aline Schmidt (master.phil@uni-mannheim.de).
 Organizational information You have to select either the Lecture "Linguistic Methods (Master's program "Language and Communication")" or a Seminar to be chosen from the offerings of the master's program "Language and Communication" (15 or 18 ECTS in total).
-Contact person Sebastian Hempen (master(at)phil.uni-mannheim.de)
+Contact person Madeline Dahl (master(at)phil.uni-mannheim.de)